SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Homework.md

 ## Hints

-- An array can be **sorted** by passing a comparing function to the `Array.sort()` function
+- An array can be sorted by passing a compare function to the `Array.sort()` function.

-- Creating a comparing function by 2 criteria can be achieved by first comparing by the **main criteria**, if the 2 items are different \(the result of the compare is not 0\) - return the result as the result of the comparing function.
+- Creating a **compare function** by two criterias can be achieved by first comparing by the main criteria, and if the two items are different \(the result of the compare is not 0\) - return the result of the **compare function.**

-If the two items are the same by the main criteria \(the result of the compare is 0\), we need to compare by the **second criteria** and the result of that comparison is the result of the comparing function
+If the two items are the same by the main criteria \(the result of the compare is 0\), we need to compare them by the second criteria, and the result of that comparison will be the result of the **compare function.**

 [/task-description]